Jack Crawford (cricketer)

 John Neville Crawford (1 December 1886 – 2 May 1963) was an English first-class cricketer who played mainly for Surrey County Cricket Club and South Australia.
 An amateur, he played as an all-rounder.
 As a right-handed batsman, Crawford had a reputation for scoring quickly and hitting powerful shots.
 He bowled medium-paced off spin and was noted for his accuracy and his ability to make the ball turn sharply from the pitch.
 Unusually for a first-class cricketer, Crawford wore spectacles while playing.

 Crawford established a reputation as an outstanding cricketer while still a schoolboy.
 He played Test cricket for England before he was 20 years old, and successfully toured Australia with the Marylebone Cricket Club (MCC) in 1907–08.
 He played only 12 matches for England, although critics believed he had a great future in the sport and was a potential future England captain.
 In two successive English seasons, he completed the double of 1,000 runs and 100 wickets in first-class games.

-A dispute over the composition of a Surrey side chosen to play a high-profile game in 1909, after several professional players were omitted for disciplinary reasons, led to an increasingly bitter disagreement between Crawford and the Surrey authorities.
+A dispute over the composition of Surrey's team chosen to play a high-profile game in 1909, after several professional players were omitted for disciplinary reasons, led to an increasingly bitter disagreement between Crawford and the Surrey authorities.
 Crawford was told he had no future with the club, and moved to Australia.
 There, he worked as a teacher and continued his cricket career with South Australia.
 This arrangement had a controversial end, when he clashed with the South Australian Cricket Association over money and moved to New Zealand to play for Otago.

 That relationship also ended badly, and he left Otago before being conscripted into the New Zealand armed forces near the end of the First World War.
 When he was demobilised, he returned to England and made his peace with Surrey.
 He played a handful of games between 1919 and 1921 but faded out of first-class cricket to pursue a career in industry.
 In all first-class cricket, Crawford scored 9,488 runs at an average of 32.60 and took 815 wickets at an average of 20.66.
 Although he continued to play cricket at a lower level, the remainder of Crawford's life passed in relative obscurity.